Sheila L. Birnbaum

 Send to a friend

-Sheila L. Birnbaum practices primarily in the areas of products liability, toxic torts and insurance coverage litigation.
+Sheila L. Birnbaum practices primarily in the areas of products liability, toxic torts and insurance coverage litigation and is Co-Chair of Quinn Emanuel’s Global Product Liability and Mass Torts Practice.
 Ms. Birnbaum represents corporations in complex mass tort and insurance litigation.
 Among other significant matters, she secured a historic victory for State Farm Mutual Automobile Insurance Company, when the U.S. Supreme Court reversed a $145 million punitive damages award against the company as unconstitutionally excessive.
 The New York Times reported that the Court’s decision has been hailed as “a major victory in the long-running effort to shield corporate defendants from unconstrained jury awards.”
 The Wall Street Journal characterized the decision as “a big win for business interests concerned about ballooning legal judgments,” and the Washington Post described it as “a big win for corporate America.”